 - 1) If students already have a certain required qualification in English or computer skills, they may receive credit recognition and a certificate when graduating. - 2) Only currently enrolled students can register.
-Students on a leave of absence may not register. - 3) Registration Period and Method - A) Registration period: Mon., Apr.
-26, 2021 ~ Fri., Apr.
-30, 2021 - X Twice every year: Spring late April; Fall late October - ※ For a specific schedule refer to Ewha Homepage (Korean)→ 학사안내→ 학사일정. - B) How to register: Register at MyEureka (Academic affairs → Grade → Application and inquiry for credit bank) and submit related documents to the college office. - C) Documents for submission: The original and one copy of certified language proficiency test results, or a Certified License.
+Students on a leave of absence may not register. - 3) Registration Period and Method - A) Registration period: Mon., Oct.
+25, 2021 ~ Fri., Oct.
+29, 2021 - X Twice every year: Spring late April; Fall late October - ※ For a specific schedule refer to Ewha Homepage (Korean)→ 학사안내→ 학사일정. - B) How to register: Register at MyEureka (Academic affairs → Grade → Application and inquiry for credit bank) and submit related documents to the college office. - C) Documents for submission: The original and one copy of certified language proficiency test results, or a Certified License.
 (The original will be returned after verifying the copy.) - D) Up to 6 credits may be awarded for Certification Test courses, including 3 credits for the Test of English Proficiency and 3 for the Test of Proficiency in Computer Skills.
 Credits awarded for proficiency in English and/or computer skill are not included in the number of credits per semester. - 4) Standards for award of credit - A) English certification: If a student has obtained the following score on a certified language proficiency test within the last 2 years, 3 credits (grade S) for the Test of English Proficiency will be awarded.
 However, from 2012, a maximum of only 6 credits for exemption from College English, Advanced English and English Certification combined may be awarded.
 (Students who are exempt for both College English and Advanced English are not applicable for the English Certification Program)

 Ту pe Students who entered after 2004

 PBT 600

 TOEFL СВТ 250

 IBT 100

-ТО EIC 900
+TO EIC 900

-X Only scores obtained after July 1, 2019 are valid for the 2021 spring semester.
+X Only scores obtained after January 1, 2020 are valid for the 2021 fall semester.

-- B) Computer Skills: If students have passed a certified computer skills test acknowledged by Ewha Womans University, 3 credits (grade: S) of Test of Proficiency in Computer Skills will be awarded.
-(Qualification types and standards can be found at Ewha homepage (Korean)

-→ 학사안내→ 학사정보→ 학점인정→ 영어및정보인증제.) - 5) Special notes: credits for English and computer skills programs will be confirmed after verifying the score or qualification with the testing organization.
+- My Best Score in TOEFL can be awarded if each proficiency score is within the validity period. - B) Computer Skills: If students have passed a certified computer skills test acknowledged by Ewha Womans University, 3 credits (grade: S) of Test of Proficiency in Computer Skills will be awarded.
+(Qualification types and standards can be found at Ewha homepage (Korean) → 학사안내→ 학사정보→ 학점인정→ 영어및정보인증제.) - 5) Special notes: credits for English and computer skills programs will be confirmed after verifying the score or qualification with the testing organization.
 If the Certified English Proficiency Test results or Certified License is found to be counterfeit, the student will receive disciplinary action.